tramnancy/Soil-Organic-Carbon-in-Southeast-Asia/README.md

 ## Key Findings

 - **Topsoil (0–30 cm):** Precipitation is the dominant positive predictor of SOC across all three modeling frameworks.
 Fertilization is the only management practice with a significant positive association with SOC (Coefficient = +0.217, p < 0.001, approximately +24%).
-Land-use type does not significantly differentiate topsoil SOC once climate is controlled (LMM: Annual Coefficient = −0.016, ns; Perennial β = +0.003, ns; EMM overall p = 0.8).
+Land-use type does not significantly differentiate topsoil SOC once climate is controlled (LMM: Annual Coefficient = −0.016, non-significant; Perennial Coefficient = +0.003, non-significant; EMM overall p = 0.8).
 - **Midsoil (30–60 cm):** Climate fixed effects lose significance.
-Annual cropping systems are associated with significantly lower SOC than agroforestry (Coefficient = −0.972, p = 0.005, approximately −62%).
-Perennial systems show the highest climate-adjusted EMM (2.71 log g/kg, ≈15.0 g/kg).
+Annual cropping systems are associated with significantly lower SOC than agroforestry.
+Agroforestry shows the highest climate-adjusted EMM, substantially exceeding perennial and annual systems.
-- **Deepsoil (>60 cm):** Both temperature (Coefficient = −0.547, p < 0.001) and precipitation (Coefficient = −0.452, p < 0.001) show significant **negative** associations with SOC — a directional reversal from the surface pattern consistent with climate-driven decomposition and leaching in warm, wet lowland soils.
+- **Deepsoil (>60 cm):** Both temperature (Coefficient = −0.547, p < 0.001) and precipitation (Coefficient = −0.452, p < 0.001) show significant negative associations with SOC.
+This is a directional reversal from the surface pattern consistent with climate-driven decomposition and leaching in warm, wet lowland soils.

+This study provides the first convergent multi-method, multi-depth analysis of SOC drivers across the region and establishes a reproducible analytical template for future large-scale observational SOC research in tropical agroecosystems.